wdv4758h/pypy-extradoc/blog/draft/pypy-alpha-arm.rst

 Benchmarks
 ==========

 Everybody loves benchmarks.
-Here is a table of our benchmark suite (we don't provide it yet on http://speed.pypy.org, unfortunately).
+Here is a table of our benchmark suite (for ARM we don't provide it yet on http://speed.pypy.org, unfortunately).

 This is a comparison of Cortex A9 processor with 4M cache and Xeon XXX fill in